CompuTec/computec-docs/docs/wms/user-guide/transactions/pick-receipt/overview.md

 <details>
 <summary>Click here to expand workflow description...</summary>
 <div>
 CompuTec WMS allows a user to receive Items directly on quantity inputting.
-In this workflow, a user can receive the quantity of an Item to a Warehouse just after inputting the quantity or quantity and distribution number – it is required to check the option for Auto Receipt turned on in CompuTec Processforce settings.
+In this workflow, a user can receive the quantity of an Item to a Warehouse just after inputting the quantity or quantity and distribution number – it is required to check the option for Auto Receipt turned on in CompuTec ProcessForce settings.
 This solution is suitable for environments where production is a continuous process, and users prefer to pick quantities one after another rather than going to document remarks and then saving.

 1. The user starts the process from Items to the pick screen with the Pick Receipt document contents as rows.
 Item is opened by manual selection or barcode scanning.